 The Commercial Core subzone will evolve in a staged manner to eventually include large format retail, speciality stores, office space, visitor accommodation, residential, community facilities, and public open space.
 In the initial stages, development will comprise almost exclusively of large format retail, in response to a demonstrated demand and a desire to not undermine the vitality and viability of the Wanaka Town Centre.
-As a result, it is acknowledged that an the attractive street frontage and mainstreet character will become increasingly attractive and vibrant is unlikely to be achieved until in future stages when as more smaller buildings with active frontages are introduced allowed to be added.
+As a result, it is acknowledged that an attractive street frontage and mainstreet character is unlikely to be achieved until future stages when smaller buildings with active frontages are allowed to be added.